Bolden - A WordPress Podcast Network Theme

 Activating Your Theme License

-When you make a purchase through our own shop, you will receive a license within your invoice that you can activate within your WordPress dashboard via “Appearance > Theme License”.
+When you make a purchase through our own shop, you will receive a license within your invoice that you can activate within your WordPress dashboard.
+In case you want to skip the Theme Setup Wizard, simple access the license panel via “Appearance > Theme License”.

 Once activated, the license would automatically allow to update your theme directly from the WordPress “Themes” panel whenever an update is available.
 Also, we do provide support as long as you have an active license.
 If your license expires, you would need to renew it by making a new purchase in order to receive support and updates.
 However, the theme would continue to work even if the license is no longer valid.
 To summarize, and clarify a bit: your site will still be accessible, with the same theme installed, but access to updates and support would be unavailable, so it is highly recommended to renew your license.